zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 If you have cancer, for example, and you get rid of  the cancer for a certain amount of time and you’re feeling better, but then the cancer comes back, we would call that a “relapse” of the cancer.
 The canc er returned.
 People who go through drug rehabilitation programs sometimes get better – they feel better – but then they “relapse.”
 They go back to being addicted  to the chemical, the drug or alcohol, to which they were addicted before.

 John says, “And you’re staying away from temptation ?”
 “Temptation” (temptation) is something that makes you want to do something or  want to have something that perhaps you shouldn’t do or have.
 If you are t rying to lose weight and you have a big piece of chocolate cake sitting in front  of you, that chocolate cake is a “temptation.”
-It is something that makes you want t o eat the cake in this case and do something you shouldn’t do – at least, if you wa nt to lose weight.
+It is something that makes you want to eat the cake in this case and do something you shouldn’t do – at least, if you wa nt to lose weight.

 Temptations for a drug addict would be situations i n which they could use drugs again.
 You want to stay away from those situations.
 This is common sense or used to be common sense.
 Everyone used to know that  if you don’t want to do something, you should avoid situations where those things are present or there are temptations to do those things.